-In May, 2011, the Company disclosed that Arch scientists Randall Irvin, Dong Yang Li and Elisabeth Davis have successfully created a new material, which they have termed 'bioorganic stainless steel'.
+In May, 2011, the Company disclosed that Arch scientists Randall Irvin, Dong Yang Li and Elisabeth Davis have successfully created a new material, which they have termed 'bioorganic stainless steel' or "Borg Peptide solid surface interface".

 Bioorganic stainless steel has a significantly increased electron work function that displays altered properties relative to the initial starting material.
-The bioorganic steel generated from this process yields a product that is $\sim$ 40% harder and has a $\sim$ 50% lower corrosion rate compared with regular stainless steel.
+The bioorganic steel generated from this process yields a product that is \sim 40% harder and has a \sim 50% lower corrosion rate compared with regular stainless steel.